The Consequences of Destroying a Protected Tree and How to Avoid them

-Trees play an important part in the environment by providing shade, fresh air, and aesthetic value to our surroundings.
-However there are a few trees that aren’t equal and some carry extra protection status, which makes it illegal to carry out any work without permission.
-If you are considering having a tree removed it is crucial to be aware of the status of protection for the tree being considered, and the steps you need to take to ensure compliance with the law.
-In this article, we will help you understand the process of determining whether the tree is safe and exactly what steps you need to do to ensure you are acting within the law.
+Trees play an essential role in our environment as they provide shade, clean air and aesthetic value to our surroundings.
+However they are not all identical and some are granted an additional status of protection, making it illegal to do any activity without authorization.
+If you’re considering having a tree removed, it’s essential to understand the protection status of the tree being considered and what steps you’ll need to take to ensure compliance with the legal requirements.
+This article we will walk you through the steps to determine if a tree is protected and what you will need take to be sure that you comply with the law.

-A protected tree has been subjected to certain laws and regulations and it is unlawful to work on a protected tree without the required permissions.
-There are two types of protection a tree could be protected by - preservation orders and protection orders.
+A protected tree is one that has been subjected to certain legal controls, and it’s illegal to do works on a tree without the required permissions.
+There are two kinds of protection that trees may have - statutory protection and preservation orders.

-In the context of legal protection trees are protected under the law, and they are under the control of Tree Preservation Orders (TPOs).
-TPOs are enacted by local authorities to protect trees with a significant public value and ensure they are not destroyed or damaged.
+Under the law trees are protected by law and are subject to Tree Preservation Orders (TPOs).
+TPOs are issued by local authorities to safeguard trees with a significant public value and to ensure that they are not destroyed or damaged.

 Preservation orders

-Preservation orders are like TPOs in that they are put in place through the secretary of state for the Environment.
-Trees with preservation orders are considered to have exceptional worth and are therefore protected from all work, which includes the felling.
+Preservation orders are similar to TPOs , but are issued from the Secretary of State responsible for Environment.
+Trees with preservation orders are considered to have exceptional value and are shielded from any work, including cutting down.

 How can I tell whether a tree is safe?

-To determine whether the tree is protected, you need to determine if the tree is in the process of being subject to an TPO or preservation or protection order.
-It is done by contacting your authorities in your area and asking them search their archives.
+To determine if a tree is protected, you need to check if it is subject to a TPO or preservation orders.
+It is done by contacting the local authority and asking them to search for records.

 TPO search

-To find an TPO to locate one, contact an Tree and Woodland Officer of your local authority.
-They will inform you if the tree is protected.
-They will also be able to advise you on the next steps to follow if the tree is in a protected area.
+If you want to find a TPO to locate one, contact the Tree and Woodland officer from your local authority.
+They can inform you if the tree is protected.
+They’ll also be able advise you on the next steps you should follow if the tree is protected.

 Preservation order search

-To search for a preservation order, you must contact the Secretary of State for the Environment.
-They will be able to determine whether the tree is protected and give you the required information and guidelines.
+If you are looking for a preservation permit, you must contact Secretary of State, Department of the Environment.
+They will determine if the tree is protected and provide you with the necessary information and guidance.

 FAQs: